dbtrail

 │ │

-│ Parquet snapshot from last backup │ Your requested point in time
+│ Parquet snapshot of your tables │ Your requested point in time

 │ (closest one before target time) │